halmartin/meraki-openwrt-docs/mr30h/README.md

 Disassembling your devices and flashing bootloaders/firmwares will VOID any remaining warranty.
 Incorrectly flashing your device will lead to a brick that is only recoverable via hardware methods.

-By continuing, you acknowledge that you understand the risks and hereby assume all responsibility for any damages or loss of fucntionality that may result.
+By continuing, you acknowledge that you understand the risks and hereby assume all responsibility for any damages or loss of functionality that may result.

 # Disassembly